Lingwars/blog/content/Tutoriales/twitter_stream.rst

             print(status.text.encode("ascii", errors='replace'))  # Console output may not be UTF-8
             print("-"*10)
             # Append to file
-            with open("tweets.txt", "a") as myfile:
+            with codecs.open("tweets.txt", "a", "utf-8") as myfile:
                 myfile.write(status.text)

         [...]